smonga2/HTG-/README.md

 # HTG-
 Option
-Rebate on BATS and C@
+Rebate on BATS and C2